 “Cluster B, Colony 1.”

-“Get out!” the waitress exclaimed.
+“Get out!” the hostess exclaimed.
 “I’m from the same place.
 What’s your name?”

 She smiled, “I remember you from high school.
 You were in the class of 2307, right?
 Same class as I was!”
 Richard nodded his head.
-“Though,” she looked at him closely, “you were a lot smaller back then and certainly not nearly as cute as you are now.”
-She leaned over far more than she needed to which gave Richard an eyeful of her breasts as she placed the menus on the table.
-She then smiled and winked at Richard.
-“If you need anything, just ask for Tracy hun.”
+“Though,” she looked at him with a sly smile, “you were a smaller back then and certainly far geekier.
+I remember that I made your life hell back then,” she paused, “for what it’s worth… I apologize for that.”
+She shook her head.
+“I’m sorry.
+I was young and stupid back then.”
+She paused as she allowed them to take the seat.
+“If you need anything, just ask for Tracy.”